-Serial Killers: How Much Did You Take (Part 3) by Stefan Singelakis
+Serial Killers: How Much Did You Take (Part 3) by Stefanos Singelakis

 We stood on the porch.